senad-d/static-site-test/README.md

 1. Sticky `SiteHeader` with navigation and theme toggle
 2. [`HeroSection`](components/sections/hero-section.tsx:12) with background image and CTA
-3. About section explaining the Dimimont approach
+3. About section explaining the DimiMont approach
 4. [`ProjectsSection`](components/sections/projects-section.tsx) rendering project case studies from [`projects`](lib/projects.ts:11)
 5. Contact section with a Mailchimp‑backed form
 6. `SiteFooter` with branding and links